-Join Scott Onstott for an in-depth discussion in this video Adding alignment and base-point grips, part of Designing Dynamic Blocks in AutoCAD.
+Join Scott Onstott for an in-depth discussion in this video Adding alignment and base-point grips, part of AutoCAD: Designing Dynamic Blocks.

 - Up to this point, we've created dynamic blocks using geometric and dimensional constraints.
 There's an entirely independent system that exist for creating dynamic blocks, that employs parameters and actions.
 You can pick which system you want to use depending on the situation.
 If you have a highly geometric or engineering type of situation where you need to calculate sizes based on a formula, then the dimensional and geometric constraints might be the way to go.